coleenquadros/configuration/README.md

 - Management of Sentry users.
 - Management of Sentry teams.
 - Management of Sentry projects.
+- Management of GlitchTip organizations.
+- Management of GlitchTip projects.
+- Management of GlitchTip teams.
+- Management of GlitchTip users.
 - Management of OpenShift Namespaces.
 - Management of OpenShift Groups.
 - Management of OpenShift LimitRanges.